ortelius/ortelius-docs/content/en/guides/contributorguide/Developer Resouces.md

 To submit issues and manage pull request:
 - [Git GUIs](https://git-scm.com/downloads/guis/)

 Getting started with a Pull Request can be tricky.
 There are a lot of small steps that need to be done in the right order otherwise you may get hung up on a strange error.
 The nice thing with Git is that its really hard to permanently loose your work.
-Check out the [PR Cheat Sheet](/guides/contributorguide/pr-cheat-sheet/) for the steps on doing a Pull Request.
+Check out the [PR Cheat Sheet](https://docs.ortelius.io/guides/contributorguide/pull-request-cheat-sheet/) for the steps on doing a Pull Request.
 Go through this before starting any changes since a proper setup will make the merge easier down the road.

+test linegit status

 ### Communication